ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ork
+rk
 ont a good oharaoter mach faster than
 any one can lie me oat of it.
 When yon see a man with a good
 deal of religion displayed in his shop
 window, you may depend opon it he
 keeps a very small stock of it within.

 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_alexiavalentine_ver01:data:sn84027008:00294551566:1871112601:0103/pct:43.221356,9.529398,14.187163,3.896256/!600,600/0/default.jpg"/>
 </td>